microsoft/fhir-proxy/scripts/Readme.md

 ## Prerequisites

-These scripts will gather (and export) information necessary to the proper deployment and configuration FHIR Proxy, an Application Service Principal for RBAC, and if needed a Key Vault and Resource Group.
-All secure information will be stored in the Keyvault.
+These scripts will gather (and export) information necessary for the proper deployment and configuration FHIR Proxy, an Application Service Principal for RBAC, and if needed, a Key Vault and Resource Group.
+All secret credentials will be stored in the KeyVault.
  - Prerequisites:  User must have rights to deploy resources at the Subscription scope
  - Prerequisites:  User must have Application Administrator rights to assign Consent at the Service Principal scope in Step 2